 The funding of software development may take several different shapes and forms, but we’ll take a closer look at two common methods applied to the world of CMS and digital experiences.

-As the name implies, a proprietary CMS is a software that is the legal property of an organisation, group, or individual that created it.
+As the name implies, a proprietary CMS is a software that is the legal property of an organization, group, or individual that created it.

 The rights holder to the CMS will usually not release the source code to the public, and often only those who have purchased a special licence key may use it.

 So-called freeware may also be included under the proprietary umbrella.
 The product or service is free to use, but the source code remains closed.